overhacked/raft_for_beginners/README.md

 - [ ] If the leader’s term (included in its RPC) is at least as large as the candidate’s current term, then the candidate recognizes the leader as legitimate and returns to follower state.
 - [ ] If the term in the RPC is smaller than the candidate’s current term, then the candidate rejects the RPC and con- tinues in candidate state.

-- [ ] The third possible outcome is that a candidate neither wins nor loses the election: if many followers become candidates at the same time, votes could be split so that no candidate obtains a majority.
+- The third possible outcome is that a candidate neither wins nor loses the election: if many followers become candidates at the same time, votes could be split so that no candidate obtains a majority.
-- [ ] When this happens, each candidate will time out and start a new election by incre=menting its term and initiating another round of Request- Vote RPCs.
+- [ ] When this happens, each candidate will time out and start a new election by incrementing its term and initiating another round of Request-Vote RPCs.
-- [ ] However, without extra measures split votes could repeat indefinitely.
+- However, without extra measures split votes could repeat indefinitely.

-- [ ] Raft uses randomized election timeouts to ensure that split votes are rare and that they are resolved quickly.
+  - Raft uses randomized election timeouts to ensure that split votes are rare and that they are resolved quickly.
   - [ ] To prevent split votes in the first place, election timeouts are chosen randomly from a fixed interval (e.g., 150–300ms).
-- [ ] This spreads out the servers so that in most cases only a single server will time out; it wins the election and sends heartbeats before any other servers time out.
+- This spreads out the servers so that in most cases only a single server will time out; it wins the election and sends heartbeats before any other servers time out.
-- [ ] The same mechanism is used to handle split votes.
+- The same mechanism is used to handle split votes.
-- [ ] Each candidate restarts its randomized election timeout at the start of an election, and it waits for that timeout to elapse before starting the next election; this reduces the likelihood of another split vote in the new election.
+- Each candidate restarts its randomized election timeout at the start of an election, and it waits for that timeout to elapse before starting the next election; this reduces the likelihood of another split vote in the new election.